prismwebdesign/portfolio-doc/README.md

 Web Development

 My client, a local District Attorney's office, needed a complete digital evidence management system for their crew of 19 investigators.
-I created a cusFebruary 2016 | tom system from scratch that included barcode labeling (and printing), extensive administration customization, audits, and reports.
+I created a custom system from scratch that included barcode labeling (and printing), extensive administration customization, audits, and reports.

 Technologies: website-development, web-programming, responsive-web-design, silex-framework, network-security, raspberry-pi, bootstrap, php